NVIDIA/aistore/cli/resources/object.md

 `ais promote FILE|DIRECTORY BUCKET_NAME/[OBJECT_NAME]`<sup id="a1">[1](#ft1)</sup>

 Promote **AIS-colocated** files and directories to AIS objects in a specified bucket.
-Colocation in the context simply means that the files in question are already located *inside* AIStore (bare-metal or virtual) storage servers (targets).
+Colocation in the context means that the files in question are already located *inside* AIStore (bare-metal or virtual) storage servers (targets).

 For instance, let's say some (or all) of the deployed storage nodes contain a directory called `/tmp/examples`.
 To make AIS objects out of this directory's files (**one file = one object**), run: